UoB-COMSM0166/2026-group-6/README.md

   <b>Figure X.</b> Unlock New Area
 </p>

 During gameplay, the GameManager calls the Player's update() method within each frame's update loop to continuously refresh the player's state.
 Concurrently, the system invokes the LevelManager's checkUnlockCondition() method to assess whether the unlock criteria are currently met.

-Should the player's purification progress meet the preset requirement (purifiedProgress ≥ requiredProgress), the system triggers the unlockNewArea() method to unlock the new area.
+If the player's purification progress meet the preset requirement (purifiedProgress ≥ requiredProgress), the system triggers the unlockNewArea() method to unlock the new area.
 Subsequently, the GameManager loads the new level data and invokes the loadNewArea() method to complete the area transition.
 Upon completion of the new area's loading, the system resets the player's position via the resetPosition() method to ensure correct entry into the new zone.
 Should the unlock conditions remain unmet, the system maintains the current state and continues executing the game loop.

 # 5. Implementation